 Guests will hear insights from prestigious scientists, learn about research priorities and funding opportunities from leaders at the National Institutes of Health, and meet potential collaborators from across the Southeast.
 In addition, the event will include an interactive poster session to allow faculty and students to share their ideas with other attendees.
 Abstracts are currently being accepted for poster display.

 This year’s conference continues the momentum and enthusiasm from the inaugural event, held in 2017, which focused on the intersection of the Act’s national research priorities with regional strengths in computational approaches, data analytics, basic biology, and materials science.
 Researchers from fifteen institutions across the Southeast gathered to learn about regional health challenges and form partnerships to address them.

-Available Tracks for 2018
+Available Tracks and Speakers for 2019

 The 21st Century Cures Act, passed in 2016, allocates $4.8 billion to address some of the most pressing human health challenges of our time.
 The National Institutes of Health will use this infusion of funding to accelerate research on cancer, the brain, and precision medicine.